Combining Optimal Path Search With Task-Dependent Learning in a Neural Network: Results

-Note that the advantage of NN-BF is that it operates multiplicatively on activations.
-Hence, learning and path finding can rely on the same numerical representation.
+In the following we will show examples of network learning combined with path finding.
+Examples stem from two common problem sets (navigation learning and sequence learning) and we can demonstrate here the main advantage of BF-NN, which is that learning and path finding relies on the same numerical representation.
 To achieve the same with BF (or any other additively operating algorithm) one would have to transform costs (for path finding) to activations (for network learning) back and forth.
-In the following we will show two examples of network learning combined with path finding, which shall serve as a proof of concept.
+Examples are kept small, but upscaling to large problems is straight forward.